-From design to implementation and distribution across the organization
+From design to implementation and distribution across organizations.

 Designing business document templates

 Every day, numerous documents and presentations are created by employees.
 Employee productivity can be dramatically increased by using the right templates in the document creation process.
 But how exactly are document templates created?
 And how can we ensure they are going to be the most efficient document templates?

 The answer to this involves many different elements – from designing document and presentation templates to implementing, managing and distributing them.

 Step 1: Template design

 Template design is vital for your company’s brand.
 It influences how communication materials are perceived by their audience, regardless of whether they are being used internally or externally.
 If presentations given by different company members contain different brand elements because they haven’t all used the correct PowerPoint template, it will impact brand perception.

 For usability and brand consistency, it’s important to consider the placement of company logos, icons, legal disclaimers and other elements across different document types.
 For example, a legal contract template must look professional while also containing important brand elements in a design that enhances usability.
 A presentation template must be designed with a focus on attention and clarity while also containing clearly recognizable branding.

 A further factor to consider when designing document templates is differences in cultural style conventions.
 Each country has distinct requirements for the information that must be included in legal disclaimers, and every document template must take this into account.
 As employees create documents so frequently, a well-trusted document template design that has been deployed to all employees is a tool able to save time and enhance productivity across the entire organization.